 Infant (1 & 2)

-Our two infant classrooms care for up to 16 children who are between the ages of 5 – 24 months when the school year begins in September.
+Our two infant classrooms care for 8 children in each room (16 total children) who are between the ages of 5 – 18 months when the school year begins in September.
+Infant 1 cares for children who turn 5-12 months old and Infant 2 cares for kids who turn 13-18 months old by September 30th.

 Our teachers will work closely with parents to develop a routine that is both familiar and predictable.
 Our Infant classrooms are designed to support a Primary Caregiving system in which each caregiver is assigned two to three infants.
 This allows each baby to build a close and trusting relationship with a particular teacher.
 The baby knows who to go to for diapering, feeding, resting, and comfort.
 The Primary Teacher communicates daily with the family to support each child’s sense of comfort and development in the classroom.